dod-iac/terraform-aws-cloudwatch-kms-key/README.md

 ## Terraform Version

-Terraform 0.12.
+Terraform 0.13.
 Pin module version to ~> 1.0.0 .
-Submit pull-requests to master branch.
+Submit pull-requests to main branch.

-Terraform 0.11 is not supported.
+Terraform 0.11 and 0.12 are not supported.

 ## License